brodycj/create-react-native-module/README.md

 This is where this tool comes in.
 It creates a boilerplate with all current best practices in mind.
 Why not use `react-native new-library`?
 Unfortunately that command doesn't create an up-to-date library, requires an already initialized React Native project and only sets up the iOS side of things.

-Caution: This only creates native modules without a view component.

 ### Alternatives